CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/32-entity-provider.md

     @enduml
 ```

-## Location
+## Processes related to `Location`

-Sections below represents the list of processes involved in managing the locations on an `Entity`.
+The following processes are associated with the Entity Provider and management of the `Location` objects.

 ### Create `Location`